The Psychology of Statement Walls: Art That Shapes Us

 But here's the truth: an imperfect choice is better than an empty wall.
 The psychological cost of blankness exceeds the risk of suboptimal selection.

-Blank walls in homes have been associated with feelings of transience, lack of
+Blank walls in homes have been associated with feelings of transience, lack of belonging, and reduced satisfaction with living spaces.
+We need visual anchors to feel settled.

 Not just shelter us.
 Not just store our stuff.
 Actually support the lives we want to live, the people we want to be, the feelings we want to feel.